thenativeweb/tailwind/README.md

 #### Configuring the status server

-If you want to create an status I/O port which is based on `http` you have to use code similar to the following:
+If you want to create a status I/O port which is based on `http` you have to use code similar to the following:

 ```javascript
 await app.status.use(new app.wires.status.http.Server({